-- 1. Households who meet qualification number 4 above must include the following information in the hardship request (all four items must be addressed): - a.
+- 1. Households who meet qualification number 3 above must include the following information in the hardship request (all four items must be addressed): - a.
 Educational or vocational activities that the household is currently engaging in; and - b.
 The name of the school/institution/agency that provides the service; and - c.
 The expected completion date; and - d.
 A brief statement on how the extension of assistance would benefit the household in achieving its self-sufficiency goal. - 2.
-The Family Self-Sufficiency Coordinator will review the request promptly and forward the file to the supervisor with his/her recommendation. - 3.
-The Supervisor approves the extension if there are no other issues.
+The Family Self-Sufficiency Coordinator will review the request promptly and forward the request to the Supervisor with their recommendation. - 3.
+The Supervisor will review the request, make a determination and the family will be notified of the decision.